What Fractional Recruiting actually is

 | When the model breaks | When the placement quits in 90 days | When you only hire once every three years | When the role pipeline goes quiet |

-A more detailed comparison across eleven engagement types, including offshore sourcing, RPO, contract recruiters, and others, is available in the full comparison chart.
+A more detailed comparison across eleven partnership types, including offshore sourcing, RPO, contract recruiters, and others, is available in the full comparison chart.

 A concrete example

 A forty-person fabrication shop in Marion, Ohio lost its plant manager in March.
-Under the casino model, the owner would have called three contingency firms, paid one of them roughly $28,000 for a candidate who quit at ten months, and been back at zero in January.
-Under the overhead model, the owner could not justify a full-time recruiter for a role he hires once every five years.
-Under Fractional Recruiting, the engagement was already in place for a project coordinator search, the plant manager search was absorbed into the existing scope, and the role was filled in nine weeks with a candidate who is still there.
+Under the contingency model, the owner would have called three contingency firms, paid one of them roughly $28,000 for a candidate who quit at ten months, and been back at zero in January.
+Under the full-time recruiter model, the owner could not justify a full-time recruiter for a role he hires once every five years.
+Under Fractional Recruiting, the partnership was already in place for a project coordinator search, the plant manager search was absorbed into the existing scope, and the role was filled in five weeks with a candidate who is still there.

 What is fractional recruiting?